JMousqueton/jmousqueton/README.md

 **JMousqueton/jmousqueton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on [Ransomwatch](https://github.com/jmousqueton/ransomwatch) & [BOAMP Extractor](https://github.com/jmousqueton/boamp-extractor)
+- 🔭 I’m currently working on [Ransomwatch](https://github.com/jmousqueton/ransomwatch) & [Threat Intelligence Bot for MS-Teams](https://github.com/jmousqueton/CTI-MSTeams-Bot)
 - 📫 You can reach me by email
+- 🤔 More about me ? check my [online CV](https://cv.julien.io)
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...